Skip to content

 Subscript Operator operator[]

-The subscript operator is standard equipment for custom container classes—with it, our containers can access elements using obj[i], providing an experience completely consistent with native arrays. operator[] must be implemented as a member function, and usually requires two versions: a non-const version that returns a modifiable reference, and a const version that returns a read-only reference.
-We saw this design in the C++98 operator overloading chapter, and now we will put it into actual code.
+The subscript operator is a standard feature for custom container classes—with it, your container can access elements using obj[index], just like a native array. operator[] must be implemented as a member function, and usually requires providing two versions: a non-const version that returns a modifiable reference, and a const version that returns a read-only reference.
+We saw this design in the C++98 operator overloading chapter; now let's implement it in actual code.

 cpp